Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-Switzerland’s children per mother (CPM) stood at 2.005 in 2024, showing a slight decrease from 2.021 in 2023.
-Over the past five years, this figure has remained fairly steady, averaging 2.035 and trending downward.
-Compared to the 1990s average of 2.17, there has been a decline of approximately 0.16.
-The lowest CPM was recorded during 2004–2006 at 1.954, while the highest was in 1993–1995 at 2.212.
+Switzerland's children per mother (CPM) reached 2.005 in 2024, showing a slight decrease from the 2.021 recorded in 2023.
+Over the past five years, the figure has generally remained steady, with an average of 2.035.
+Compared to the 1990s average of 2.17, the current CPM is approximately 0.16 lower.
+This indicates a modest decline in the number of children per mother over the decades.

 Children per Mother (CPM) over the decades